7 Facts Why a Roth IRA Is Vital for Educators + Free Flowchart Included

 Less than $129,000 – you can make a full contribution

-Get our FREE Roth IRA contribution flow chart (it is nicer than in bullet form).
+Get our FREE Roth IRA contribution flow chart (it is nicer than in bullet form, click the button below).

-Now that we covered the definition and eligibility for a Roth IRA, here are the 7 facts why a Roth IRA is vital for educators their overall retirement plan.
+Now that we covered the definition and eligibility for a Roth IRA, here are the 7 facts why a Roth IRA is vital for an educator's overall retirement plan.

 1. Create an Additional Savings Bucket for Early Retirement